Cabinet of Joe Biden: President

-On November 7, 2020, it was announced that Democrat Joe Biden defeated the incumbent president, Donald Trump, in the 2020 presidential election.
-Joe Biden received 306 electoral votes compared to Trump's 232 electoral votes, with 270 needed to win the presidency.
+Joe Biden defeated the incumbent president and Republican nominee, Donald Trump, in the 2020 presidential election, receiving 306 electoral votes compared to Trump's 232 electoral votes in the election.
+The formal certification of the results took place on January 6–7, 2021.
 He assumed office on January 20, 2021.

 Vice President

+The vice president is the only cabinet member to be elected to the position who does not require Senate confirmation, and the vice president does not serve at the pleasure of the president.
+There were dozens of potential running mates for Biden who received media speculation.
+Biden's eventual pick of Senator Kamala Harris (D-CA) was officially announced on August 11, 2020, and confirmed by acclamation via parliamentary procedure amongst delegates to the 2020 Democratic National Convention on August 19, 2020.

-Senator Kamala Harris (D-CA) was elected vice president of the United States, receiving 306 electoral votes, compared to the incumbent vice president, Mike Pence, who received 232 electoral votes.
-An elected vice president does not require Senate confirmation, and the vice president does not serve at the president's pleasure.
+United States senator Kamala Harris (D-CA) was elected Vice President of the United States, receiving 306 electoral votes, compared to the incumbent vice president, Mike Pence, who received 232 electoral votes in the election.
+The formal certification of the results took place on January 6–7, 2021.
+She assumed office on January 20, 2021.

-Having assumed office on January 20, 2021, she is the first female vice president of the United States as well as the first African American and Asian American to hold the second-highest office.
+She is the first female vice president of the United States as well as the first African American and Asian American to hold the second-highest office.

 Nominated candidates for Cabinet positions

 The following cabinet positions are listed in order of their creation (also used as the basis for the United States presidential line of succession).